wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Installation.md

 3. Enter `com.unity.ml-agents`.
 4. Enable **Preview Packages** under the **Advanced** drop-down list if the package doesn’t appear.

-If the package isn’t listed, follow the [Advanced Installation](#32-install-ml-agents---advanced-installation) method instead.
+If the package isn’t listed, follow the [Advanced Installation](#install-ml-agents-advanced-installation) method instead.

-### Install the Python package
+#### Install the ML-Agents Python package

 Install the ML-Agents Python package to enable communication between Unity and your machine learning training environment.

 Using a Python virtual environment helps isolate project dependencies and prevent version conflicts across your system.
 Virtual environments are supported on macOS, Windows, and Linux.
-For more information, refer to [Using Virtual Environments](https://github.com/Unity-Technologies/ml-agents/pull/6242/files/Using-Virtual-Environment.md).
+For more information, refer to [Using Virtual Environments](Using-Virtual-Environment.md).

-1. Before installing ML-Agents, activate the Conda environment you created:
+1. Before installing ML-Agents, activate the Conda environment you created.

-To install, activate your virtual environment and run the following command:
+2. Install the ML-Agents Python package from the Python Package Index (PyPI):

 ```shell
 python -m pip install mlagents==1.1.0
 ```

-which will install the latest version of ML-Agents Python packages and associated dependencies available on PyPi.
-If building the wheel for `grpcio` fails, run the following command before installing `mlagents` with pip:
+Make sure to install a Python package version that matches your Unity ML-Agents package version.
+For information on compatible versions, refer to the [ML-Agents release history](https://github.com/Unity-Technologies/ml-agents/releases).

+3. If you encounter an error while building the grpcio wheel, install it separately before reinstalling `mlagents`:

 ```shell
 conda install "grpcio=1.48.2" -c conda-forge
 ```
+This step resolves dependency conflicts that can occur with older versions of `grpcio`.

+4. When the installation completes successfully, all the required Python dependencies listed in the [setup.py file](https://github.com/Unity-Technologies/ml-agents/blob/release/4.0.0/ml-agents/setup.py), including [PyTorch](Background-PyTorch.md) are automatically configured.

 ### Install ML-Agents (Advanced Installation)